allison9y/prestoi/README.md

 # Prestoi
 Predicting stoichiometry of protein complexes using AlphaFold3 and structural templates

+MULTICOM4 achieved remarkable success in the 16th world-wide Critical Assessment of Techniques for Protein Structure Prediction (CASP16) concluded in December 2024, ranking 1st in protein complex structure prediction without stoichiometry information (Phase 0).

 ## The workflow of the Stoichiometry prediction system incorporated by MULTICOM4 in CASP16
 ![Program workflow](images/test.png)

-This program handles the Alphafold3-based stoichiometry prediction part in the above diagram.
+### This program handles the Alphafold3-based stoichiometry prediction part in the above diagram.

 # Installation and Configuration